BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj5-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 HOG feature extraction is implemented in the function `extract_hog_features()` in `feature_extracters.py`).
-This function transforms the input image to the HSV colorspace and eventually calls `skimage.feature.hog()` to extract the HOG features.
+This function transforms the input image to the YCrCb colorspace and eventually calls `skimage.feature.hog()` to extract the HOG features.

 Features were extracted from images of vehicle and non-vehicle classes.
 One example of each class is shown below.